dro-1/mv_frontend_challenge_1/README.md

 # Account Manager Demo

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+First off,
+Run `yarn install` to install all required packages, then run any of the scripts below.

 ## Available Scripts